 Best Ausbildung Programs for Older Applicants

 Consequently, to get an Ausbildung place in Germany at an older age, you could check professions with a lack of applicants.
-These jobs are in high demand and in the shortage for applicants in Germany:
+These jobs are in high demand, and in a shortage of applicants in Germany:

 - Mechatronics technician